-- Help you get clear on your company vision – where you are, where you really want to be, and what it will take to get there.
+1. Help you get clear on your company vision – where you are, where you want to be, and what it will take to get there.

-- Ensure you have the right people on the bus – all sitting in the right seats.
-That means assessing if everyone is aligned with the core values and mission of your company and that they all have the skill, desire, and tools to deliver with distinction.
+2. Ensure you have the right people on the bus – all sitting in the right seats.
+That means assessing if everyone is aligned with your company’s core values and mission and that they all have the skill, desire, and tools to deliver with distinction.

-- Using the same process above to evaluate candidates for hiring by avoiding the trap of hiring “skills” without full consideration of “fit”.
+3. Use the same process above to evaluate candidates for hiring by avoiding the trap of hiring “skills” without fully considering “fit.”

-- Get your leadership team 100% on the same page with the company vision and the role they play in the success of the company.
+4. Get your leadership team 100% on the same page with the company vision and their role in its success.

-- Organize and execute with an action plan including clear metrics to assess success.
+5. Organize an action plan, including clear metrics to assess success.

-- Improve leadership skills such as communication, organization, scaling, and delegation, etc.
+6. Improve leadership skills such as communication, organization, scaling, delegation, etc.

-- Consistently make timely decisions that implement actions, evaluate success, and adjust habits as your business grows to new heights.
+7. Consistently make timely decisions that implement actions, evaluate success, and adjust habits as your business grows.

-Define what a successful engagement with your Executive Leadership Coach such that it is tailored to fit your unique business and the individual needs of your organization.
-Ultimately it is about producing repeatable and predictable outcomes independent of changing business cycles over time.
-When you and your team have high-quality communication, you are able to confront big issues more quickly and efficiently, and thus produce more positive business results over time.
+Define a successful engagement with your Executive Leadership Coach that is tailored to fit your unique business and your organization’s individual needs.
+Ultimately, it is about producing repeatable and predictable outcomes independent of changing business cycles over time.
+When you and your team have high-quality communication, you can confront significant issues more quickly and efficiently and thus produce more positive business results over time.

 Grow Your Business with Executive Business Coaching

 Finding the right career coach for your business may sound daunting at first.
-It is hard to know, especially when searching online, whether someone is a good fit for you and your business.
+It is hard to know whether someone is a good fit for you and your business, especially when searching online.
 Here are a few questions you to consider to help you choose the right career coach:

-- Does the career coach offer a complimentary meeting to tell you about their services, answer any questions, and so you can “see” them virtually on zoom or in person?
+1. Does the career coach offer a complimentary meeting to tell you about their services and answer any questions so you can “see” them virtually on Zoom or in person?

-- Does this career coach have personal professional experience in a previous leadership role?
+2. Does this career coach have professional experience in a previous leadership role?

-- What do their previous or current clients have to say about them?
-Ask for references.
+4. What do their previous or current clients have to say about them?
+Could you ask for references?

-- Ask the career coach to explain their process: what they do on a monthly basis, what that looks like for each business they work with, and how they help leaders develop and grow both professionally and individually.
+7. Ask the career coach to explain their process: what they do monthly, what that looks like for each business they work with, and how they help leaders develop and grow professionally and individually.

-Remember, a good business coach not only addresses how to be a better manager of people but also how to grow and evolve as a leader and individual.
+Remember, a good business coach addresses how to be a better manager of people and how to grow and evolve as a leader and individual.
 They will be a sounding board, offering new perspectives to help expand your way of thinking, leading to greater self-awareness, communication, work habits, and interpersonal skills.
-Develop your leaders and you can expect your business to improve, your work environment to elevate, and the productivity of all employees to increase.
+Develop your leaders, and you can expect your business to improve, your work environment to elevate, and your employees’ productivity to increase.
 Success always starts at the top.